mochajs/mocha/index.md

 <h3 id="reporter-option">-R, --reporter &lt;name&gt;</h3>

   The `--reporter` option allows you to specify the reporter that will be used, defaulting to "dot".
+This flag may also be used to utilize third-party reporters.
+For example if you `npm install mocha-lcov-reporter` you may then do `--reporter mocha-lcov-reporter`.

 <h3 id="timeout-option">-t, --timeout &lt;ms&gt;</h3>